Rules you must follow, who’s responsible and when to notify the Environment Agency.

 The base must comply with:

 - British Standard 8007:1987 and British Standard 8110-1:1997 (for concrete bases)

 - British Standard 594/EN 13108-4:2006 (for hot-rolled asphalt bases)

-Ask your manufacturer, or check the mannual that came with your equipment, to find out if it meets these British Standards.
+Ask your manufacturer, or check the manual that came with your equipment, to find out if it meets these British Standards.

 Your silo must have an effluent collection system.

 If all parts of an effluent tank are above ground, the tank must be constructed to resist attack from silage effluent for at least 20 years with maintenance.
-If any part is below ground it should be impermeable for at least 20 years without maintenance.
-You’ll be asked to prove your tank is suitable, eg with a manufacturer’s guarantee.
+If any part is below ground, it should be impermeable for at least 20 years without maintenance.
+You’ll be asked to prove your tank is suitable, for example with a manufacturer’s guarantee.

 You can store silage effluent and slurry together if your tank has enough capacity and is built to withstand both types of effluent.
 However, mixing slurry can give off gases that are lethal to humans and livestock, and you must never put silage effluent into an under-floor slurry store.

 The minimum capacity rules for effluent tanks should give you at least 2 days’ storage at peak flow.
 However, it’s up to you to ensure you’ve enough capacity to avoid the risk of pollution.